Founded in 1865 by William Carter. Acquired competitor OshKosh B'Gosh in 2005.

 Source: ASPI (2020)

-This company received an S&P Global ESG Score of 10/100 in the Textiles, Apparel & Luxury Goods category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+This company received an S&P Global ESG Score of 35/100 in the Textiles, Apparel & Luxury Goods category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 21 Oct 2022).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 JUST Capital polls Americans every year to identify the issues that matter most in defining just business behaviour.
-For their 2021 rankings the public identified 19 issues, which are organised under the headings Workers, Communities, Customers, Shareholders and Environment.
+For their 2024 rankings the public identified 20 issues, which are organised under the headings Workers, Communities, Customers, Shareholders and Environment.
 JUST Capital then define metrics that map to those issues and track and analyse the largest, publicly traded U.S. companies.
-This analysis powers their rankings, in which this company ranked 689th of 928 companies, and 23th of 38 Household Goods & Apparel companies.
+This analysis powers their rankings, in which this company ranked 599th of 937 companies, and 9th of 12 Clothing & Accessories companies.